-Co-ordination cell at district hospitals
+Co-ordination cell at District Hospitals

-Health Institutiojns (SCs, PHCs, CHCs etc.) have to refer patients to District Hospitals in emergency majority of the

-District Hospitals are 300 bedded and above.
+Health Institutions (SCs, PHCs, and CHCs etc.) have to refer patients to District Hospitals in emergency.
+Majority of the District Hospitals are 300 bedded and above.
 These Hospitals have Different Sections for Registration, Laboratory checkup, X-ray medicines etc. Tribal Patients do not understand the language and there is delay in getting all the formalities done.
-Because of such environment Patients are not willing to stay in hospitals and money of the times insists for discharge even if the condition of patient is critical.
+Because of such environment Patients are not willing to stay in hospitals and many of the times insists for discharge even if the condition of the patient is critical.

-Considering such situation we started co-ordination cell at Amravati, Gadchiroli, Nasik, Thane, and Nandurbar.

-Patient's health condition required treatment and expected time of arrival is communicated.
-One cell member takes the responsibility and informs the casualty Mo to cell concerned specialists.
-When patient arrives the co-ordination of cell accompanied the patient till emergency is over from registration to laboratory and report collection.
-After emergency is over the patients are asked to contact the cell in case of any difficulty in hospital.
-During the stay in Hospital cell member visits the patient twice daily for any difficulty.
+Considering such situation we started co-ordination cell from the year 2009- 2010 at Amravati, Gadchiroli, Nasik, Thane, Nandurbar, and Nagpur.
+Patient's health Condition required treatment and expected time of arrival is communicated.
+One cell member takes the responsibility and informs the casualty MO to concerned Specialists.
+When Patient arrives a Co-coordinator of cell accompanied the patient till emergency from registration to laboratory and report collection.
+After emergency also the patients are asked to contact the cell in case of any difficulty in the hospital during the stay in the hospital.
+A cell member visits the patient twice in a day for any difficulty.
 Transport arrangement is also made if required after discharge.